cmdctrlesc/recursive_yaml_xml_parser/README.md

 ## recursive_yaml_xml_parser

-A simple and straightfoward ecursive parser to convert YAML documents to XML and vice versa
+A simple and straightfoward recursive parser to convert YAML documents to XML and vice versa